-- Make reservations in advance, whenever practical,
+- Make reservations in advance, whenever practical

-- Obtain corporate/government rates, whenever possible.
+- Obtain corporate/government rates, whenever possible

-Hotel Excise Tax Exemption
+State of Georgia Hotel/Motel Excise Tax Exemption

 Claims for reimbursement should be reported by date, hotel name and amount for each day of lodging claimed.
 Lodging cannot be lumped together for a date range.